-In the early 20th century, there was no such thing as an African-American business district in the Southeast.
-Jim Crow laws authorizing the separation of races excluded Blacks from White-owned businesses across Birmingham.
-This forced African-American businesses to move in and around the Fourth Avenue district.
-Over the years, the Fourth Avenue business district became a booming hub, complete with packed theaters and a vibrant city life with restaurants and jazz clubs.
+After 1900, Birmingham surged forward to become Alabama’s largest city, and the Masons were determined to build a state headquarters downtown.
+They wanted a notable flagship building that would also be commercial space for Black businesses and professionals, in a state where most such venues were unavailable to Blacks.
+In the early 20th century, there was no such thing as a Black business district in the South.
+Jim Crow laws authorizing the separation of races excluded African-Americans from white-owned businesses across Birmingham and forced many Black businesses to move downtown in and around the Fourth Avenue Business District.
+Over the years, the area became a booming hub, complete with packed theaters and vibrant city life that included restaurants and jazz clubs.

 Grand Master Walter T. Woods, who was also an architect, spearheaded the project, and planning for the new building began in 1913.
 However, construction would be on hold for several years as more funds were slowly raised from Masons throughout Alabama.
 Two members of the Tuskegee Institute architectural faculty, Robert Robinson Taylor and Louis H. Persley were engaged to develop drawings and specifications for the Temple.
 Taylor, a native of North Carolina and the son of a carpenter, was the first Black student to attend MIT.
 Under his eye, in collaboration with Institute founder Booker T. Washington, the Tuskegee campus had taken shape over the previous two decades.
 The much younger Persley was from Georgia, a 1914 graduate of Carnegie Tech in Pittsburgh who had returned South to join Washington and Taylor at Tuskegee.